fastly/go-fastly/README.md

 // And we will also add a new backend. backend, err := client.CreateBackend(&fastly.CreateBackendInput{
-  Service: serviceID,
+  ServiceID:      serviceID,
-  Version: version.Number,
+  ServiceVersion: version.Number,
   Name:           fastly.String("example-backend"),
   Address:        fastly.String("127.0.0.1"),
   Port:           fastly.Uint(80),
 })
 if err != nil {
   log.Fatal(err)